Nancy Snyderman: Career

 Snyderman followed up her training with residency in both pediatrics and otolaryngology at the University of Pittsburgh and the University of Pittsburgh Medical Center in Pennsylvania.
 She moved to Little Rock, Arkansas, joining the surgical staff at the University of Arkansas for Medical Sciences in 1983, specializing in throat and neck cancers.

-She began her broadcasting career in 1984 at KARK, the ABC affiliate in Little Rock.
+She began her broadcasting career in 1984 at KATV, the ABC affiliate in Little Rock.
 She served as a medical correspondent for ABC News for 15 years, and was a contributor to 20/20, Primetime, and Good Morning America.
 Before leaving ABC News, she was a frequent substitute co-host on Good Morning America.

 Snyderman also served as vice president of consumer education for the health care corporation Johnson & Johnson, where she headed "Understanding Health", an educational initiative which focused on public education about health and medicine.

 In 1988, she moved to San Francisco, California, where she practiced head and neck surgery at the University of California San Francisco and California Pacific Medical Center.
 In the 1990s, Snydermann served as a medical correspondent for KPIX-TV in San Francisco.

 Snyderman joined NBC News as its chief medical editor in September 2006.
 Her reports have appeared on Today, NBC Nightly News with Brian Williams, Dateline NBC, MSNBC and MSNBC.com.
 She hosted the MSNBC program Dr. Nancy, in 2009.
 She served as a sports desk reporter for NBC Sports coverage of both the 2008 Summer Olympics. and the 2014 Winter Olympics.
 She has reported on wide-ranging medical topics affecting both men and women, and has traveled the world extensively, reporting from many of the world's most-troubled areas.

 In 2013, Snyderman launched her own website where she answers health and medical questions, takes suggestions for upcoming story ideas for NBC, and contributes a daily video and written blog.
 In 2016, she was named to the board of directors of the pharmaceutical company Alkermes.

 Snyderman is a co-founder of CarePlanners, a service that helps people navigate the healthcare system.
 She states that she understood the need for a service like CarePlanners after she became responsible for her parents' care in 2005.